curtiscarlsen/curtiscarlsen/projects/Christmas cats t-shirt.md

 - Xmas cats
 - Rocket Man

-# ecommerce stores can be connected to pring
+# ecommerce stores can be connected to printful
+## Marketplaces:
+* Etsy
+* Amazon
+* Ebay - no listing fees, 10% of each sale
+* Storenvy - can setup shop, no host fees, large percent of each sale
+	* sounds like good choice for low effort sales
+## Ecommerce hosting sites - standalone stores
+* Shopify $25 per month
+	* best printful integration
+## Personal ecommerce platform - self hosted
+* woocommerce - plugin for wordpress
+	* Printful has automated integration
 # Creating artwork for the shirts

 ## nightcafe allows 5 pictures per day, I can try to dial something in before CC